Public Policy & Advocacy

 Key Issues

-Minimum Staffing Requirements: On April 22, 2024, the Centers for Medicare and Medicaid Services (CMS) released the final rule that creates new minimum staffing requirements for skilled nursing facilities, including a requirement for 3.48 hours per resident day (HPRD) of total direct nursing care to residents and a requirement to have an RN onsite 24/7, with no funding for implementation.
-The uniform adoption of such unfunded minimum staffing requirements will result in reduced access to long-term care for older adults in rural and underserved communities as providers continue to struggle to fill staffing vacancies.
+In April 2024, the Centers for Medicare and Medicaid Services (CMS) released a final rule to create new minimum staffing requirements for skilled nursing facilities, including a requirement for 3.48 hours per resident day (HPRD) of total direct nursing care to residents and a requirement to have an RN onsite 24/7, with no funding for implementation.

 Identify Your Congressional Lawmakers